shaminookapoor/GPTAPISaaS/README.md

 This repo show sample implementation on how to connect to GPT api.
 The front end is react based app using express for its back end.
 To run this app, run 'npm start' for client and 'node index.js' for server.
 You can customise the prompts, tokens, degree of randomeness and create your onw chat bot.
+Make sure to create an account in open AI and generate your secret to connect with the api, and update index.js.